COSC3020/isomorphism-connectivity-egkallas/README.md

 A connected graph is graph in which there is a path between every pair of vertices and there are no isolated vertices.<br>
 Isopmorphism is concerned with a mapping of each vertex/edge in one graph to each vertex/edge in another graph. <br>
-Therefor as long is there is an isolated node(s) in one graph and there exists corresponding isolated nodes in the second graph, then they are isomorphic and unconnected.
+Because isomorphism is only concerned with this corresponding mapping of edge/vertices, it does not require connectivity.
+As long as there is a one to one correspondence between edge and vertices in the graphs, then they are isomorphic, even if certain nodes or sections are isolated.